blackbill-project/blackbill/README.md

 Blackbill Core 1.0.0.0
 =================================================

-Blackbill is a Quark (proof-of-stake algorithm inspired by PIVX/DASH) based cryptocurrency, the fisrt stable and tradable cryptocurrency to be made in Africa.
-The Blackbill is here to perceive, engage, and make a shrewd economy for the world beginning from African nations.
-The BIL unites nearby and worldwide vendors, business and the world together to make a solid economy for everybody.
+Blackbill (BIL) is a Stablecoin to (upon reaching 20M coins distributed) be backed by physical Gold in form of Bullions.
 Upon reaching 20 million coins in distribution, 1 (BIL) Blackbill will be pegged to a decigram of fine Gold.
-Our Gold (which is in the form of bullions) will be stored through Imargin Pty Ltd in a private vault in South Africa.
-As of 2020 May, Imargin pty ltd owns half (50%) of a new South African Gold mining company, Lega Mining Pty Ltd.
+Our Gold (which is inform of bullions) will be stored through Imargin pty ltd in a private vault in South Africa.
+As of 2020 May, Imargin pty ltd owns half (50%) of a new South African Gold mining company, Lega Mining Pty.
+Blackbill blockchain uses a Quark (POS) type of algorithm

 ### Reward Distribution